bgswaroop/django-corey-schafer/README.md

 ---

 **DISCLAIMER**: This file is not intended to be a readme file.
-This is more like short notes for a quick reference to the django command line covered in the course.
+This document is for a quick reference to the django cmd commands covered in the course.
 For a full tutorial kindly refer to the video lectures - https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&ab_channel=CoreySchafer

 #### Part 1: Create a django project